iilab/ltfhc-next/docs/USB_install_instructions.md

 ## You will need
 1. The iilab server computer.
 2. Good, stable power (solar battery charged)
-3. A laptop with the Putty software installed on it.
+3. A laptop with Google Chrome and Putty software installed on it.
 (See below)
 4. The Installation USB key

 ## Installation of Putty